As an IT manager you want your organisation to invest in an ERP solution that is:

 Of course, you’ll want to build some added ‘wriggle-room’ into the implementation process to give you some much needed flexibility but that doesn’t mean compromising your core vision for how you want ERP to transform your business; the two should work hand in hand.

-Define processes and establish workflows and pain points
+Define business processes, workflows and pain points

 As an IT Manager and project leader, it is important that you analyse your current procedures and identify any pain points that could arise as a result of the implementation process, approaching these honestly and comprehensively during discussions with your Project Team.